Versione in Italiano QUI

 With regard to the White Point, select D65 which corresponds to the 6500K which in fact represents a standard in case of primary use for post-production and online publishing.
 If you want to create a profile for printing, I suggest you try a warmer temperature, such as 5500K, to have a better match between what displayed and printed.
 (But don’t forget that it also depends a lot on the paper used, so know right away that you will have to do some testing before you can achieve an optimal result).

-About Luminance, we set the value of 120 cd/m2 if we have selected D65 as White Point.
+About Luminance, we set the value of 120 cd/m2 if we have selected D65 as White Point (I’m not a huge fan of the so recommended 160 cd/m2).
 In case of profiling for printing, this value would be too high and would risk making your prints too dark.
 For this reason, in case of profiling for printing we set between 70 and 90 cd/m2 (depending on the paper you’ll use…if you don’t know where to start, start from 80 cd/m2).

 Leave the Gamma set to 2.2 and set the Blackpoint to Relative.
 This setting is very personal and I invite you to do some testing.
 In fact, setting Absolute would cause your BenQ monitor to use the maximum contrast available, displaying the deepest black it can represent.
 Selecting Relative however should result in a more neutral black, as the monitor will follow the gamma curve completely to the black point.
 Whether you publish your photos online or print them, it will allow you to get more balanced images in terms of contrast.